|Search This Category|

 |NBA Teams That Have Analytics Department|

-Last updated on: October 7, 2015Contribute to this list by sending your tips / corrections to
+Last updated on: June 24, 2016Contribute to this list by sending your tips / corrections to

-Mike Zarren (Assistant General Manager & Team Counse), David Lewin (Director of Scouting), Drew Cannon (Analyst), Peter Beshai (Basketball Systems Analyst)
+Mike Zarren (Assistant General Manager & Team Counsel), David Lewin (Director of Scouting), David Sparks (Director of Basketball Analytics), Drew Cannon (Analyst)

 Jon Nichols (Director of Analytics)

-Kenneth Catanella (Assistant General Manager), Charles Klask (Statistics Coach)
+Kenneth Catanella (Assistant General Manager), Charles Klask (Statistics Coach), Zach Bradshow (Basketball Analytics Manager)

 Kirk Lacob (Assistant General Manager), Samuel Gelfand (Coordinator of Basketball Analytics)